Part 2: Solutions

 • Dance / Music lessons

-By participating in extracurricular activities where English is used, it becomes easier to create opportunities for English output outside of school.
-In particular, environments where 'you have to speak up to be understood' tend to increase real-world English practice.
+Participating in extracurricular activities conducted in English makes it easier to create English output opportunities outside of school.
+Environments where children must speak up to be understood are especially effective at increasing real-world English use.

 3

-Building a 'reading habit' is key to progressing from everyday conversational English to academic English.
-International schools in particular place great emphasis on reading comprehension, essay writing, critical thinking, and presentations.
+The key to advancing from everyday conversational English to academic English is building a "reading habit."
+International schools in particular place strong emphasis on reading comprehension, essay writing, critical thinking, and presentations.

-A great approach is to get into the habit of reading English-language books suited to your child's level and then having a conversation about them.
+A highly recommended habit is to read an English book suited to your child's level and then have a conversation about it afterward.
 For example:

 "Why do you think this character acted that way?"